-If experiencing chronic pain, are you also experiencing fatigue, frustration, and/or the feelings of hopelessness?
+If experiencing chronic pain, are you also experiencing fatigue, frustration, and/or feelings of hopelessness?
 Are you feeling lost trying to figure out doctor visits and tests including how to determine which experts can help solve the problems our bodies condition is creating?

 Addressing these concerns is a significant part of healing pain.
-The problems that often lead to these feelings show in the way you do the things you want to do, things that you must do and all while having time needed to also take care of yourself.
+The problems that often lead to these feelings show in the way you do the things you want to do, things that you must do, and all while having the time needed to also take care of yourself.
 This is where developing new habits can help.

 What I am about to share can arise hope and excitement.
 The information comes from twenty years of pain and neuroscience research.
 Information is powerful; researched information is even more so.
-Applying even one simple practice can open doors to endless possibilities that assists in turning pain problems around.
+Applying even one simple practice can open doors to endless possibilities that assist in turning pain problems around.